 For some of our children, this might mean being very animated and active because they are under-responsive.
 For others, it might mean moving and talking more slowly and quietly because they are naturally so overstimulated.

 We will talk more about this next blog when we get to the ‘I’ in DIR, individual differences.
 Whatever it is, we have to find the ways to give our children that feeling of safety.

 This is up to us to do because we know our children best, and it is our mission to ensure that our child is available, at ease, and interested so we can also support and facilitate their developmental capacities.

 Capacity 2: Engaging and Relating

-This capacity is the stage when a baby has a gleam in his or her eye for his or her mother, for instance.
-He or she smiles and responds to the mother with facial expressions.
+This capacity is the stage when a baby has a gleam in their eye for their primary caregiver.
+They smile and respond to the mother with facial expressions.
 Infants learn to distinguish caregivers from others and inanimate objects.

 In typically developing children, this begins at age two to five months old.
-In children with developmental differences, the child may have these developing intimate feelings for his or her caregiver but has difficulty expressing it, so the caregiver may in turn respond less to the seemingly non-responsive baby.
+In children with developmental differences, the child may have these developing intimate feelings for their caregiver but have difficulty expressing it, so the caregiver may in turn respond less to the seemingly non-responsive baby.

 In this case, the interactions between caregiver and child will be more brief and unlike typically developing children, the child will take less initiative in interacting.

 This can be an ongoing difference for children as they get older and we notice it when we try to get their attention or have a conversation.
 They may just seem unavailable to us or it may appear that they don’t even notice us.
 This is usually not the case though.